Defences for victims of domestic abuse who kill their abusers

 The project

-As with all Law Commission projects, this project will use an open, inclusive and evidence-based process.
+As with all Law Commission projects, our work reviewing defences in this context will use an open, inclusive and evidence-based process.
 Similarly to the work the Commission undertook in our related earlier project on Partial Defences to Murder, we will:

-The terms of reference for our project are available here
+The terms of reference for our review of defences for victims of abuse who kill their abuser are available here

 Next steps

-Work has now begun on this project.
+Work on defences for victims of abuse who kill their abuser will continue under the umbrella of the broader homicide project.
 During this pre-consultation stage we will be undertaking research and engaging with stakeholders to hear views.
-We aim to publish a consultation paper in Summer 2025.

 Contact